scp-fs2open/wxLauncher/ReadMe.txt

  Make sure that it is unchecked if you plan on distributing the code as with this checked the launcher will only run on the dev machine.
 This option changes where the launcher looks for files to display as the default interface.
-- Check USE_JOYSTICK, USE_OPENAL, and/or USE_SPEECH if you want those options complied in.
+- Check USE_JOYSTICK, USE_OPENAL, and/or USE_SPEECH if you want those options compiled in.
 - If USE_OPENAL is check, OPENAL_INCLUDE_DIR will appear, this
 should be set the include folder in the OpenAL SDK folder.